 See our Call for Submissions to find out what we’re excited to hear!

-Currently, the podcast publishes the original work of writers connected to the University of Central Florida (undergraduates, grad students, faculty, staff, and alumni) in 4-5 special, themed episodes each year.
+Currently, the podcast publishes the original work of writers in and around the Orlando area in 4-5 special, themed episodes each year.

 Submission audio should be between five and ten minutes long.
 If you are unable to access recording equipment, we will consider the submission of manuscripts no longer than 1000 words, although preference will be given to audio submissions.

 At the beginning of your recording, clearly state your full name, your association with UCF (undergrad junior; graduate first year, faculty, etc.), and the title of your piece.
 Then, your reading should follow.

 Your email submission should include: